-This sample shot of Harvey before and after shows how designer Glogirly transformed my beginner’s photograph with gentle adjustments, including brightening the eye nearest the light source.

-Now take a look at the gentle use of light and how it transforms Harvey’s photograph.
+This sample shot is of Harvey.
+It shows a before and after treatment.
+Glogirly transforms the photograph with subtle adjustments.
+These include brightening the eye nearest the light source.
+First, take a look at the image that needed adjustment.

-The changes are subtle but well placed and they make a world of difference.
+The changes are understated but well placed and transform the image.
 Practice and experience make a difference so don’t be discouraged if things don’t work out first try.
 Always use a light touch and work slowly.
 Always practice on a duplicate copy of your photo.

 Sometimes Your Photo Can’t Be Rescued

-If I try to adjust a photograph and it doesn’t work, I either keep the picture in my ‘favourites’ folder (see the second photo below) or I try running it through a filter.
-Filters can transform the image into something completely different.
+If I try to adjust a photograph and it doesn’t work, I have two choices.
+Either keep the picture in my ‘treasures’ folder (see the second photo below) or I try running it through a filter.
+Filters can transform your image into something completely different.

-Darkroom – A darkroom is used to process photographic film, to make prints and to carry out other associated tasks.
+- Darkroom – A darkroom is used to process photographic film, to make prints and to carry out other associated tasks.
 It is a room that can be made completely dark to allow the processing of the light-sensitive photographic materials, including film and photographic paper.
 Various equipment is used in the darkroom, including an enlarger, baths containing chemicals, and running water. – Wikipedia

-This post has tips on sharper fur, you might find helpful.
+- This post has tips on sharper fur, you might find helpful.

-iOS and Android the best filter apps for 2020.
+- iOS and Android the best filter apps for 2020.